ibmcloudpaascommunity/techxchange2023/README.md

 ibmcloud oc nlb-dns ls --cluster $CLUSTERID
 ```

 Now you can test the openshift console.
 You may need to wait a few minutes for the DNS TTL to lapse.
+This may take up to 10 minutes.

 <br>